azdreamic/data-lib/README.md

 ## Features

-- Chaining / Pipes the process array fluently.
+- Chains/pipes the process array fluently.
 - TypeScript Supported
-- Can use it various platforms( TypeScript, JavaScript, Angular, React and VueJS )
+- Can use it in various platforms( TypeScript, JavaScript, Angular, React and VueJS )

 ## Sample Snippet to Use